Darkendnox/threejs/README.md

 # Three.js Animated Line Tree Example

-This repository contains a minimal example that draws a simple tree using line segments in [Three.js](https://threejs.org/).
-The tree is animated so that each point appears every 0.5 seconds.
+This repository contains a minimal example that draws a tree using line segments in [Three.js](https://threejs.org/).
+The animation starts by drawing the two-step trunk before randomly growing and splitting branches.

 ## Usage